polm/fugashi/README.md

 <img src="https://github.com/polm/fugashi/raw/master/fugashi.png" width=125 height=125 alt="Fugashi by Irasutoya" />

-Fugashi is a Cython wrapper for [MeCab](https://taku910.github.io/mecab/).
+Fugashi is a Cython wrapper for [MeCab](https://taku910.github.io/mecab/), a Japanese tokenizer and morphological analysis tool.
 Wheels are provided for Linux, OSX, and Win64, and UniDic is easy to install (see docs below).

 See the [blog post](https://www.dampfkraft.com/nlp/fugashi.html) for background on why Fugashi exists and some of the design decisions.